WaRRatic/soen321_project/README.md

 Use clear and accessible language.
 Ensure the summary is actionable and empowers the user to make informed decisions about their privacy.

 ***Other Important Areas of Analysis***

 *Data Collection Practices*
-- What types of data are collected (e.g., personal, financial, behavioral)?
+- What types of data are collected (e.g., personal, financial, behavioural)?
 - Is the data collection necessary for the service, or is it excessive?

 *Data Usage*